European Trip - 2001

 -

-9/9 Sunday - Took the Heidi Express which climbs over the Bernina Pass (2253 meters
+9/9 Sunday - Took the Heidi Express which climbed over the Bernina Pass (2253 meters

 above sea level) to Poschiavo.

-employee suggested that we take Heidi Express instead.
+station employee suggested that we book Heidi Express instead.
 The Bernina Express

-originates from Chur, Heidi Express originates from Landquart, but after Filisur, both
+originated from Chur, Heidi Express originated from Landquart, but after Filisur, both

 Poschiavo, then to Tirano in Italy.